neos/neos-development-collection/TYPO3.Neos/Documentation/GettingStarted/Introduction.rst

 next-generation CMS we were about to build.

 Now we actually have first releases of TYPO3 Neos.
-While the sprint releases were published under the code name of TYPO3 Phoenix, the new name is in place since TYPO3 Neos 1.0.0 Alpha 1.
+While the sprint releases were published under the code name of TYPO3 Neos, the new name is in place since TYPO3 Neos 1.0.0 Alpha 1.

 System Overview